dotnet/designs/accepted/2023/wasm-browser-threads.md

 # Dispatching call - options
 - `JSSynchronizationContext` - in deputy design
+    - this would not work for dispatch to UI thread as it doesn't have sync context
     - is implementation of `SynchronizationContext` installed to
     - managed thread with `JSWebWorker`
     - or main managed thread